HOPWA: Program Goals and Objectives

 - Administration for Project Sponsors – 7% allowable for administrative costs including costs for general management, oversight, coordination, evaluation, and reporting on eligible activities.

-- Supportive Services – provides housing case management, assessment, utility and housing deposits, and first months rent.
+- Supportive Services – provides housing case management and subsidy assessments.

 - Tenant-Based Rental Assistance (TBRA) – a housing subsidy provided for use on the open rental market.
 The tenant holds a lease with a private landlord for a unit that is rented at or under the Fair Market Rent and that meets Housing Quality/Habitability Standards.
 The assistance must be used for any individual or family whose incomes do not exceed 80% of the median income for the area as determined by HUD.